 Do I have to be currently working to file a claim?

 While most claims are filed while the employee is still employed, it is not a strict requirement.
-It depends on several factors; such as whether you voluntarily quit, whether you suffered a specific injury or a cumulative trauma injury, whether you obtained medical treatment for the illness or injury prior to leaving the employment.
+It depends on several factors, such as whether you voluntarily quit, whether you suffered a specific injury or a cumulative trauma injury, and whether you obtained medical treatment for the illness or injury prior to leaving the employment.

 What is the difference between a specific and cumulative trauma injury?

-A “specific injury” is typically a workplace accident where a sudden event occurs.
-It could be a slip-and-fall, a car accident or simply bumping into something.
-Most of the time it is an obvious event, but it could be more subtle; such as a single exposure to toxic or radioactive materials.
+A specific injury is typically a workplace accident where a sudden event occurs.
+It could be a slip-and-fall, a car accident, or simply bumping into something.
+Most of the time it is an obvious event, but it could be more subtle, such as a single exposure to toxic or radioactive materials.
 In other words, except for that single event, you would not have been injured.

-A “cumulative trauma” injury occurs when a series of workplace activities cause damage over time to a particular body part or process.
+A cumulative trauma injury occurs when a series of workplace activities cause damage over time to a particular body part or process.
 The injury is often gradual but the onset of symptoms can be sudden.
-A stroke, a heart attack or a ruptured disk back injury could all be examples of a sudden onset of symptoms.
+A stroke, a heart attack, or a ruptured disk back injury could all be examples of a sudden onset of symptoms.
 An apt metaphor often used to describe this scenario is, “the straw that broke the camel’s back.”

 Many injured workers, and employers for that matter, are under the mistaken impression that cumulative trauma injury is somehow a less valid workplace injury than a specific injury.
-This is because a specific injury indicates a single, often spectacular, event; whereas the cumulative injury appears out of uneventful work duties.
+This is because a specific injury indicates a single, often significant, event; whereas the cumulative injury appears out of uneventful work duties.
 It is difficult for some employers to understand how an injury can be caused by cumulative trauma.

 What can I do if all or part of my claim is denied?

 This is not uncommon and simply means that you will need to litigate the claim.
 You will need to obtain medical and factual support for the claim and, if the employer still will not accept the claim, file for a hearing at the WCAB.
-Each situation is different, so it is a good idea to consult with a workers’ compensation attorney or an Information and Assistance Officer at your nearby district office of the WCAB.
+Each situation is different, so it is a good idea to consult with a workers’ compensation attorney in San Francisco or an Information and Assistance Officer at your nearby district office of the WCAB.